 In order to access the blog and start to communicate with your teacher you will require your blogging username and password which your teacher will provide.

-Here are some books to help children cope with the current situation due to Covid-19 (suggested by Insider 2020).
+Here are some books to help children cope with the current pandemic (suggested by Insider 2020).
 You may wish to purchase the books or search for an audio/video version on YouTube.

 Children will understandably have a lot of questions about the pandemic and "Coronavirus: A book for children" can help answer them.

 Illustrated by Axel Scheffler, the artist behind the popular series "The Gruffalo," the book breaks down many of the concepts in a way for young readers to understand them.

 Patrice Karst's bestselling "The Invisible String" helps children visualize the unbreakable connection between loved ones as a piece of string.

 A favourite among teachers, social workers, and therapists, the book is meant to soothe children coping with separation anxiety and loneliness.

 In a chaotic world, Susan Verde's "I Am Peace" — a story about a boy trying to manage racing thoughts and uncertainty about the future — can offer children a sense of calm.